Donovan Wilson (American football): 2024

-The Dallas Cowboys hired Mike Zimmer as their new defensive coordinator, replacing Dan Quinn who accepted the head coaching role with the Washington Commanders.
+The Dallas Cowboys hired Mike Zimmer as their new defensive coordinator, replacing Quinn who accepted the head coaching role with the Washington Commanders.
 Wilson and Malik Hooker returned as the starting safety duo to begin the season.

 On September 15, 2024, Wilson made six combined tackles (four solo), a pass deflection, and had his only pick of the season on a pass by Derek Carr as the Cowboys were routed 19–44 by the New Orleans Saints.
 In Week 14, he collected a season-high nine combined tackles (five solo) and was credited with half a sack during a 20–27 loss against the Cincinnati Bengals.
 He finished the 2024 NFL season with a total of 82 combined tackles (44 solo), five pass deflections, 4.5 sacks, two forced fumbles, a fumble recovery, and one interception while starting all 17 games.
 He received an overall grade of 62.2 from Pro Football Focus, which ranked 97th among 170 qualifying safeties in 2024.

+2025

+The Dallas Cowboys hired Matt Eberflus as their new defensive coordinator, replacing Zimmer.
+Wilson anchored the backend of a struggling secondary that gave up the most points in the NFL, languishing himself in deep coverage and allowing a high passer rating to opposing quarterbacks.
+His best game came in Week 2 against the New York Giants, recording six tackles and also intercepted a pass with two minutes remaining in overtime, setting up a game-winning drive as the Cowboys went on to win 40-37.
+Wilson led the defense with 921 total snaps, posting 15 starts, 79 tackles (third on the team), 3 tackles for loss, 5 passes defended, 2 interceptions, 4 quarterback pressures and one forced fumble.
+He was not re-signed after the season.